 The downside to Drizly is that it’s not available in all states and one-hour delivery isn’t available in many of the cities in which they do same-day delivery.
 The lack of one-hour delivery isn’t such a big deal, in our opinion, because, in the event that you have an emergency, you can drive to the nearest store and solve the problem.

-If you don’t think that alcohol delivery services are the right fit for you but you’re interested in packaging your beer, wine or spirits purchases into your grocery deliveries, check out our guide to the pros and cons of grocery delivery services.
+If you don’t think that alcohol delivery services are the right fit for you, you can always consider packaging your beer, wine or spirits purchases into your grocery deliveries.